 Similarly, the differences between the death rates among subgroups of the population by cause of death would be affected by adjustments for net census undercounts.
-For example, for the age group 35-39 years in 1985, the ratio of the death rate for Homicide and legal intervention for black males to that for white males is 6.9, whereas the ratio of the death rates adjusted for net census undercount in 1985 is 5.9.
-For Ischemic heart disease for males aged 40- 44 years, the ratio of the death rate for the population of all other races to that for the white population is 1.3 using the unadjusted rates but it is 1.1 when adjusted for estimated underenumeration.
+For example, for the age group 35-39 years in 1980, the ratio of the death rate for Homicide and legal intervention for black males to that for white males is 7.3, whereas the ratio of the death rates adjusted for net census undercount in 1980 is 6.2.
+For Ischemic heart disease for males aged 40-44 years, the ratio of the death rate for the population of all other races to that for the white population is 1.2 using the unadjusted rates, but it is 1.1 when adjusted for estimated underenumeration.

 Summary measures-The effect of net census undercount on age-adjusted death rates depends on the underenumeration of each age group and on the distribution of deaths by age.
-In 1985, the age-adjusted death rate for All causes would decrease from 546.1 to 540.1 per 100,000 population if the age-specific death rates were corrected for net census undercount.
+Thus, the age-adjusted death rate in 1980 for All causes would decrease from 585.8 to 579.3 per 100.000 population if the age-specific death rates were corrected for net census undercount.

-For Diseases of the heart, the age-adjusted death rate for white males would decrease from 244.5 to 241.4 per 100,000 population, a decline of 1.3 percent.
-For black males the change, from an unadjusted rate of 301.0 to an adjusted rate of 284.4, would amount to 5.5 percent.
+For Diseases of heart, the age-adjusted death rate for white males would decrease from 277.5 to 273.0 per 100.000 population, a decline of 1.3 percent.
+For black males the change, from an unadjusted rate of 327.3 to an adjusted rate of 308.3, would amount to 5.8 percent.

 If death rates by age were adjusted, then the corresponding life expectancy at birth computed from these rates would change.
-The importance of adjustments varies by age; that is, when calculating life expectancy, the impact of an undercount or overcount is greatest at the younger ages.
+The importance of adjustments varies by age: that is, when calculating life expectancy, the impact of an undercount or overcount is greatest at the younger ages.
 In general, the effect of correcting the death rates is to increase the estimate of life expectancy at birth.
 Differential underenumeration among race-sex groups would lead to greater changes in life expectancy for some groups than for others.
-For white females who were completely enumerated in 1980 revised estimates of life expectancy would remain roughly constant; those for black males would show the greatest increase.
+For white females who were completely enumerated in 1980, revised estimates of life expectancy would remain roughly constant; those for black males would show the greatest increase